andreaskaempf/adventofcode2022/README.md

 * **Day 25** (Go): Decode a series of numbers which are in base 5 with some special characters representing negative numbers.
 Then, add up the decimal equivalents, and return the result encoded back into the special representation (*hard*).
+Part 2 was granted for free after after completing the other days.

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go
 * ./day01

-To run a **Julia** program
-* Change into the directory with the program
-* julia day02.jl

 To run a **Python** program
 * Change into the directory with the program